 A couple of years ago there was a story in the Dallas Morning News, entitled, “Bowing Out on Her Own Terms.”
-It was a story about an artist, Betsy Davis, who developed Lou Gehrig’s/ALS several years ago and was taking advantage of the newly passed California doctor assisted suicide law.
+It was a story about an artist, Betsy Davis, who developed Lou Gehrig’s Disease/ALS several years ago and was taking advantage of the newly passed California physician assisted suicide law.

-It gave details of how this former artist was able to invite and spend a last glorious weekend with her dearest friends, then at what she felt was the right time, assisted by her physician, she took her exit.
+The article gave details of how this former artist was able to invite and spend a last glorious weekend with her dearest friends, then at what she felt was the right time, assisted by her physician, she took her exit.
 Few of us have the luxury of determining when and how we die; some may even feel that we have no right to make that decision.
-But there is one area where we can exercise the “right to write” our own story: when we find ourselves in the midst of a divorce.
+But there is one area where we can exercise the “right to write” our own story–when we find ourselves in the midst of a divorce.
 Most people feel like a pinball bouncing uncontrollably in a pinball machine of emotions, controlled and thrashed from side to side by an outside force.
 Those feelings are typical and normal.
-But if someone in a divorce is able to, like Betsy Davis, take control of their story, despite the uncontrollable circumstances, they have the ability to feel more in control and write the story that they want for themselves and if they have children, for their children and grandchildren, too.
+But if someone in a divorce is able, like Betsy Davis, to take control of their story, despite the uncontrollable circumstances, they have the ability to feel more in control and write the story that they want for themselves, and if they have children, for their children and grandchildren, too.

 Other than the death of a child, most people say divorce is the most difficult experience they ever have.